Limpanfx/Scripts-Repository/README.md

 I enjoy experimenting with new ideas, optimizing scripts, and making things as smooth and minimal as possible.
 About me [here](https://guns.lol/Limpan).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./License.mdE) file for full license text.